cfelde/cljs4excel/README.md

 Consider this as an early alpha/proof of concept release at the moment.
 There are plenty of things I'd like to improve, so I'll put up a list of things we can work on soon.

+## Change log

+v0.1:
+* Simple proof of concept

+v0.2:
+* Changed to a proper leiningen project
+* Use replumb for REPL
+* Added scratchpad editor, open it with (show-sp) in REPL

 ## Related links